noah-guillory/resume.md/resume.md

 ### Software Development Engineer, Amazon Web Services

-09/2021 - Present | Remote, US
+September 2021 - Present | Remote, US

-- Designed and built a serverless web application using AWS Lambda and ReactJS for Professional Services consultants to conduct customer engagements with a higher security bar.
+- Designed and built an event-based serverless application for Professional Services consultants to conduct customer engagements with a higher security bar.
-- Defined application infrastructure in code using the AWS Cloud Development Kit, ensuring all infrastructure changes were well-tested and modeled.
+- Defined application infrastructure in code using the AWS Cloud Development Kit, ensuring all infrastructure changes were well-tested and modeled
 - Created a baseline monitoring process for our organization, standardizing how we create operational and business dashboards.
 - Performed on-call duties, providing operational support for our team's applications and responding to customer issues.